JackBTochner/roguelite/Documentation/manual/SpawningEnemies.md

 Populate the enemiesToSpawn array with enemy prefabs under Assets/Prefabs/Enemies.
 Feel free to use duplicate entries in order to spawn more than one of the same type of enemy.

 (shown here, this wave will spawn 3 BasicEnemy and 1 BeamEnemy)

-Repeat for as many waves.
+Repeat to add another wave.